SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 - [ ] Remove `@Disabled` in `PropertiesApplicationTest.java` for the test method(s): `kafkaTwitchChatTopicNameTest()`
 - [ ] Test with:
     ```shell
-    ./gradlew test --tests "*" -Djunit.jupiter.tags=Module4
+    ./gradlew test --tests "*" -Djunit.jupiter.tags=Module5
     ```

 ### Task 2: Producer
+#### Part 1
 In `TwitchChatEventProducer.java`, fix the constructor and inject the topic name from `application.yml`.
 You'll notice that our initial implementation of `AbstractEventProducer.publish()` from **Module 2** takes care of writing events to a generic topic.
-This is where our abstract class pays dividends.
+This is where our abstract class (`AbstractEventProducer.java`) pays dividends.
 We don't need to repeat code and can leverage implementing the main logic in one parent class, and all it's children will benefit.

+**Requirements:**
+1. Inject the new `twitch-chat-topic` property into the constructor
+2. Implement `protected String topicName()`

 ### Example 1:
 > **Input**:<br>